/25DETAILED ACTION

 Claims 55-72, 74-75 and 97 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

-fulfilling a claim for an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] transmit a third-party enrollment status request, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
+Method claim 65, as exemplary, recites the abstract idea of for method for initiating a claim for protection of an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] transmit a third-party enrollment status request, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
 (Step 1:Yes).

-These recited limitations fall within the “Certain Methods of Organizing Human activities” grouping of abstract ideas as it relates to business process for managing a business wherein an entity files a claim for an unregistered device.
+These recited limitations fall within the “Certain Methods of Organizing Human activities” grouping of abstract ideas as it relates to business process for managing a business wherein an entity files a claim for protection of an unregistered device.
 Accordingly, the claim recites an abstract idea.

 (ii) commercial or legal interactions (including agreements in the form of contracts; Legal obligations; Advertising, marketing or sales activities or behaviors; business relations);